Get Legal and Tax Updates for France?

 Planning ahead is crucial when applying for a work visa for France as each step can impact your application process.
 Here's a typical timeline:

-• 2-3 months before desired start date: Employer initiates work permit application
+• 2-3 months before desired start date: Employer initiates work permit application for foreign nationals

 • 6-8 weeks before travel: Submit visa application at French consulate